-Aishwarya Rai Bachchan's Dramatic Act Gets MOCKED; A Famous Designer Says 'Halloween Is Next Year'
+Aishwarya Rai Bachchan's Dramatic Act Gets MOCKED; Famous Designer Says 'Halloween Is Next Year'

-After a long time, actress Aishwarya Rai Bachchan made a public appearance when she made a debut at Paris Fashion Week.
-The stunning actress walked down the runway for the L'Oreal Paris Le Défilé show alongside Eva Longoria, Camilla Cabello, Helen Mirren, Geri Horner, Amber Heard, Doutzen Kroes and Liya Kebedet on Saturday (September 29, 2019).
-The actress donned a colourful dress by Giambattista Valli and she paired her look with a dramatic eyes make-up and if you think the actress managed to impress her fans, uh oh!
+After a long time, actress Aishwarya Rai Bachchan made a public appearance when she made a debut at the Paris Fashion Week.
+The stunning actress walked down the runway for the L'Oreal Paris Le Défilé show alongside Eva Longoria, Camila Cabello, Helen Mirren, Geri Horner, Amber Heard, Doutzen Kroes and Liya Kebede on Saturday (September 29, 2019).
+The actress donned a colourful dress by Giambattista Valli and she paired her look with dramatic eye make-up and if you think the actress managed to impress her fans, uh oh!
 You're so gonna be disappointed!

 Though Aishwarya owned the ramp with her sheer confidence, it was her attire that received flak.
 So much so that a popular designer, Wendell Rodricks also shared his views on his Instagram page and said, "Halloween is next year."